 “And what about this place then?”

 He and Martin were escorted down the white halls.
 No one spoke.
-Teryn only looked at Martin with a small trace of concern.
 When Martin was taken down a different hallway, Teryn watched with concern but returned a nod before Martin disappeared from view.
 They’d both known the chances of staying together were infinitesimal.

 A door opened and Teryn was transported to a memory he’d nearly forgotten.
-It was the grey room filled with monitors.
-The cords hung from the ceiling.
-Falling close to the floor before turning upward and into the spine of the former man.
+It was the dark room filled with monitors.
+Cords hanging from the ceiling.
+Falling close to the floor before turning upward and into the spine of the machine-man.
 The thing turned toward him.
 The aged face still held one foggy blue eye and another clear green one.
 A smile crept across the mask of skin.

 “A perfect specimen,” it said, “we can proceed.”